raygun101/MarkupKit/README.md

     <UIImageView image="world.png" contentMode="scaleAspectFit" height="240"/>

 If the image is smaller or larger than 240 pixels tall, it will be scaled up or down to fit within this height.
 Since the content mode is set to "scaleAspectFit", the width will be adjusted accordingly so that the image retains the correct aspect ratio.

+Alternatively, the following property can be used to allow a view's dimensions to vary while maintaining a fixed aspect ratio:

+    @property (nonatomic) CGFloat aspectRatio;

 ### Bounded Dimensions
 MarkupKit also adds the following properties to `UIView`, which are used to define bounded values for a given dimension: